Translate

 Malcolm Shaw's work on 'International Environmental Law' : Review

-[ This work was done in 2007, I'm so much grateful to Fauzia Apu, It'd not be possible without her help. ]
+[ This assignment was done in 2007, I'm so much grateful to Fauzia Apu, M.A. in English,University of Chittagong, Bangladesh.
+It'd not be possible without her help. ]

 RUMANA REZA